 One store employee revealed that associates hate when people make in-store returns for items they bought online because it ends up making the brick-and-mortar location suffer.
 She explained, “Women often order the same item in two to three different sizes or colors, and then they’ll end up returning them all.
 We’re obligated to take the return, but when we know that you weren’t helped by an associate, didn’t take the time to come in and figure out your sizing, or simply had buyer’s remorse, we get frustrated.
 Most returns happen earlier in the morning, so it can put us at a deficit for hours.
 Some days we’ll have more money in returns than in sales, which is not good.”

-Everyone needs a classic moto jacket to throw on over everything.
+Everyone needs a classic moto jacket to throw on over anything and everything.